2i2c-org/team-compass/practices/development.md

 - The order of items should be roughly according to priority, with higher priority items at the top of lists.
 - Items on the board should have a **status** that signals whether they are ready to work or need more refinement before working.
-- If an item has multiple components or would otherwise take longer than a sprint to complete, create new issues as sub-tasks, and add *them* to the Sprint Board.
+- If an item has multiple components or would otherwise take longer than a cycle to complete, create new issues as sub-tasks, and add *them* to the Cycle Board.

 ### Assigning to an issue

 Only assign a backlog issue to somebody if it is **actively being worked on**.
-We assume that once somebody is assigned to an issue, it is part of an active sprint.
+We assume that once somebody is assigned to an issue, it is part of an active cycle.
-Note that **all** issues on our Sprint Backlog should have somebody assigned to them.
+Note that **all** issues on our Cycle Backlog should have somebody assigned to them.

 :::{admonition} Our definition of "Work in Progress" Because issues that are actively being worked on must have somebody assigned to them, we use "the issues that have somebody assigned to them" as our definition of Work in Progress.